natchayal/Drinking-Water-Database/README.md

 EPA reviews all existing regulations every six years ([Six-Year Review](#c-usepa-six-year-review-syr)) for evaluation of new data to assess whether a regulation needs to be revised.

-Summary adapted from [asdwa.org](https://www.asdwa.org/sdwa-regulatory-development-process/), which give a pretty good summary of the process.
+Summary adapted from [asdwa.org](https://www.asdwa.org/sdwa-regulatory-development-process/), which gives a pretty good summary of the processes.

 ---
 ## [Setting an MCL and MCLG](https://www.epa.gov/iris/reference-dose-rfd-description-and-use-health-risk-assessments)